return42/sphkerneldoc/linux_src_doc/block/blk-core_c.rst

 Description
 -----------

-blk_start_queue_async() will clear the stop flag on the queue, and ensure that the request_fn for the queue is run from an async context.
+  \ :c:func:`blk_start_queue_async`\  will clear the stop flag on the queue, and ensure that the request_fn for the queue is run from an async context.

 .. _`blk_start_queue`: